 SUBSTITUTION OF EDUCATION FOR SPECIALIZED EXPERIENCE:

-education must have been in fields directly related to the type of work of the
+are directly related to the type of work of the position.

 - Technicians are paid through Direct Deposit/Electronic Funds Transfer (DD/EFT).